oleg-astakhov/microservices-demo/README.md

 First of all, the system is split into 6 microservices:
 - Frontend
 - Gateway / Reverse-Proxy
-- Quiz Service
+- Quiz Service (main "brains")
 - Gamification Service
 - Message Broker
 - Database

 This fulfills the requirement of having a `Microservices` based architecture, which is like a pre-condition for a reactive system.

-All microservices are wrapped into Docker conatiners.
+All microservices are wrapped into Docker containers.
 So, orchestration (`Service Registry`, `Service Discovery`, `Load Balancing` and cross-service `Resilience`) are provided implicitly by the use of `Docker Swarm` or `Kubernetes`, as well as a `Message Broker` (e.g. load balancing between subscribers).
 In other words, these functionalities are provided out-of-the box and there's no need to reimplement them using `Spring Cloud *`.
 In specific cases, some patterns are used explicitly, like `Circuit Breaker`.

 Being wrapped into docker containers and described as Helm charts for Kubernetes, the application meets the criteria for a `cloud-native` and also `distributed` architecture.
 Additionally, since Kubernetes is vendor-agnostic itself, then the application is cloud-provider independent as well.
 My goal is to design software this way as much as possible to minimize the risk of vendor lock-in.